Middle-earth Strategy Battle Game: History and overview of rulesets

 After this period of decline, Games Workshop unexpectedly announced a revival of the game.
 A third rebrand, to no longer focus on The Hobbit, took place.
 The rules were reworked and republished in a new edition in 2018 (effectively the 5th edition), and all the profiles of all models were revised and collected in two books: Armies of The Lord of the Rings and Armies of The Hobbit, uniting the older and newer ranges of miniatures into the same system.
 A new starter box set, based on the climactic Battle of Pelennor Fields from The Return of the King, was designed and heavily promoted.
 This ushered in a new era for the game, with further, scenario-focused supplements following, significantly increased interest in the game, greater coverage of the game by Games Workshop, and cyclical rereleases of out-of-production miniatures.
-As of 2022, the revived form of the game is healthy and well-supported, though remains niche in comparison to Games Workshop's titans of Warhammer and Warhammer 40,000.
+In December 2022 a new starter box centered around the Battle of Osgiliath was released.

+In December 2024 a new edition of the game was released which introduced minor gameplay adjustments as well as new profiles for every character in the game.
+A new starter box centered around The War of the Rohirrim was released alongside.

 Below is a list of all official editions of rulebooks and supplements released:

 For materials done under the previous iteration of the rules, there exist errata and FAQ files, to ensure potential rules conflicts between editions are resolved universally.

 In addition to the official rulesets, Games Workshop has also encouraged the writing of unofficial "house rules" by wargamers.
 As such, there have been a number of unofficial fan supplements and other supplementary material on the internet; the most notable of which was The Age of the King, made by The One Ring.
 Although some of its subject matter was later covered by official rulesets, it is still considered "the benchmark against which all others are measured".
 In many cases, supplements are written for areas where Games Workshop's licence does not extend, such as The Silmarillion.